 After training, docents are asked to make a two-year, minimum 40 hour per year volunteer commitment to the Laguna Foundation.
 During that time, docents are expected to participate in elementary school classroom and field trips each school season, Fall and Spring.
 Because the program is focused around the classroom, and school year, it requires that docents be able to schedule during school hours (7:30-2:30), Tuesday through Friday.
 Once trained, some docents are interested in leading community hikes and additional training is provided for those education events.
 Other volunteer opportunities are also available.

-Orientation Events for Learning Laguna docent training...are a great way to see if this training program is right for you.
+Orientation for Learning Laguna docent training.is a great way to see if this training program is right for you.
 Join us for an informative overview of the Laguna de Santa Rosa, the Laguna Foundation, the Learning Laguna program, plus some fun with a couple of the classroom activities on February 2, 2015 from 10:00 - 11:30 AM or February 25, 2015 from 6:00-7:30 PM in Great Blue Heron Hall at the Laguna Environmental Center (900 Sanford Road, Santa Rosa) The 2015 docent training course will begin March 9, 2015.

 The 2014 training course schedule can be viewed here for reference.
 And the 2015 training application can be downloaded here.